Some say…it’s the single greatest musical instrument ever invented.

 2. Fender

-Which is absolutely normal since when you read the about page on their website, there’s actually not a single mention of acoustic guitars in their entire company history!
+Which is totally fair, because on their “about page” there’s not a single mention of acoustic guitars in their entire company history!

-Unlike other brands in the same price range, such as Rogue for example…
+But unlike other brands in the same price range, such as Jasmine for example…

 The BIG upside of the Fender models is that their name is NOT cheap, which is perfect if you want a guitar that seems high-end despite its low price.